nrfconnect/sdk-nrfxlib/bsdlib/doc/ug_bsdlib_porting_os.rst

    Initialization (main thread)

-2. Handling an event sent from the BSD library to a lower priority to be able to receive new events.
+2. Handling an event sent from the BSD library to a lower priority to be able to receive new events:

 .. figure:: images/msc_event.png
    :alt: Event handling, lowering priority